Frexuz/voice-coder/docs/repo-tour.md

 ## Typical dev loop
 - Backend: run with Bun (loads `.env.local` in `apps/backend/`).
-- Point clients to the backend (WS/HTTP URLs) via public envs.
+- Point Expo (native/web) to the backend via `EXPO_PUBLIC_*` envs.
-- Send a risky prompt (e.g., `diff --git a/a b/b`, `npm install foo`) → approval modal.
+- If approvals trigger, spinner appears only after you press Approve.
+- Summaries: mid-stream `summaryUpdate` + guaranteed `summaryFinal` when the run ends.

+## Bun, not npm
+- Use Bun for scripts and installs in this repo.

 See also: `docs/phases.md` (roadmap + phase notes).